posit-dev/air/docs/notes.md

 )
 ```

-We are now "stuck" with the expanded form even though it fits on one line, due to the explicit line break after the `list(`, which looks to air like the user requested a line break (removing that line break recovers the flat form, but it requires an explicit action from the user).
-This is known as _irreversible_ formatting, and is something that air generally tends to avoid where possible.
+We are now "stuck" with the expanded form even though it fits on one line, due to the explicit line break after the `list(`, which looks to Air like the user requested a line break (removing that line break recovers the folded form, but it requires an explicit action from the user).
+This is known as _irreversible_ formatting, and is something that Air generally tends to avoid where possible.

 That might not seem like a huge deal, but if these changes all happened within the span of 1 commit, then you'll end up with an extraneous git diff: